Towson State University, B.S.

 About Mrs. Ellis

 K.A.
-Ellis is the Director of the Edmiston Center for the Study of the Bible and Ethnicity in Atlanta, Georgia.
+Ellis is the Director of the Alonzo and Althea Edmiston Center for the Study of the Bible and Ethnicity in Atlanta, Georgia.
 She’s passionate about theology, human rights, and global religious freedom.

 Mrs. Ellis is the Cannada Fellow for World Christianity at Reformed Theological Seminary.
-She holds a Master of Art in Religion (MAR Theological) from Westminster Theological Seminary, a Master of Fine Art (M.F.A.) from the Yale School of Drama, and is a Ph.D. candidate in World Christianity and Ethics at the Oxford Center for Mission Studies in England.
+She holds a Master of Arts in Religion (MAR) from Westminster Theological Seminary, a Master of Fine Arts (M.F.A.) from the Yale School of Drama, and is a Ph.D. candidate in World Christianity and Ethics at the Oxford Center for Mission Studies in England.

 Kruger, Melissa, and Kristen Wetherell, eds.
 “Phillis Wheatley: Steadfast in Revolution.”
 In 12 Faithful Women: Portraits of Steadfast Endurance.
 Austin, TX: The Gospel Coalition, 2020.